[8 MIN READ]

 Sun-reflective or UPF (ultraviolet protective factor) clothing can protect you from the sun’s harmful rays, as well.
 When dressing for the outdoors, choose clothing with:

 - Vivid colors.
-These absorb more UV light than light-colored clothing, meaning that the UV rays are less likely to reach your skin.
+These absorb more UV light than light-colored clothing, so UV rays are less likely to reach your skin.

 - Dense fabric.
 A tighter knit blocks the rays from getting through.

-- Synthetic material, such as polyester and nylon.
+- Synthetic materials, such as polyester and nylon.
 These are more protective than cotton or rayon.

 Dr. Paulson recommends sun-reflective clothing, which blocks ultraviolet light and protects against melanoma and other skin cancers.